kristi2002/NINA-Guardrail-Monitor/README.md

 # NINA Guardrail Monitor

 A comprehensive real-time monitoring and validation system for AI chatbot conversations, specifically designed for healthcare applications.
-The system validates AI responses, detects violations (PII, toxicity, compliance issues), and provides a dashboard for operators to monitor and respond to guardrail events.
+The system validates AI responses, detects violations (PII, toxicity, compliance issues), and provides a dashboard for admins to monitor and respond to guardrail events.

 ## 🏗️ Architecture Overview